wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Wazuh File integrity monitoring (FIM) is a key capability of our platform.
-Learn how you can capitalize on this feature to protect your system.
+  :description: File Integrity Monitoring (FIM) is a security process used to monitor the integrity of system and application files.
+Learn more about FIM in this section.

 .. _manual_file_integrity: